decert-me/rareskills-solana-course/src/en/chapter_24.md

 However, there is an important change in the client code:

-- For testing purposes, we create a new wallet called newKeypair.
+- For testing purposes, we create a new wallet called `newKeypair`.
 This is different from the one Anchor provides by default.
 - We airdrop that new wallet 1 SOL so it can pay for transactions.
-- Pay attention to the comment // THIS MUST BE EXPLICITLY SPECIFIED.
-We are passing the publicKey of that wallet for the Signer field.
+- Pay attention to the comment `// THIS MUST BE EXPLICITLY SPECIFIED`.
+We are passing the publicKey of that wallet for the `Signer` field.
 When we use the default signer built into Anchor, Anchor passes this in the background for us.
 However, when we use a different wallet, we need to provide this explictily.
-- We set the signer to be newKeypair with the .signers([newKeypair]) configuration.
+- We set the signer to be `newKeypair` with the `.signers([newKeypair])` configuration.

 We will explain after this code snippet why we are (seemingly) specifying the signer twice: